 - Date and Time

 - URL of the previous page (if this allows it)

 - External links

-- Country, region, city (with low accuracy due to IP address).
+- Country, Region, City (with low precision due to IP address)

 - Main language of the browser